defactor-com/documentation/docs/rwa-use-cases/implementation-flow.md

 ### Lending Process Example

-Now that the rules are defined an clear for all the parties involved: the Bank, Borrower and Intermediary; let's see how the process would looks like in the real world with no intervention of the Blockchain technology.
+Now that the rules are defined and clear for all the parties involved—the Bank, Borrower, and Intermediary—let's explore how the process would look in the real world with no intervention of Blockchain technology.

-The flow start when a person, for our example, Alice wants to lease a car from **GoodCar** but she does not have or want to pay the car in full, so she goes to **BankCredit** to ask for a loan to pay the car in full and then pay the loan in monthly payments.
-The bank is a financial institution that lends money to people but to do so, the bank needs to make sure their terms and conditions are met by the borrower, so the bank infrastructure need to be prepared to accomplish following required tasks to validate that Alice is a good prospect to lend money and make sure she is going to feel comfortable with this process by a transparent experience.
+The flow starts when a person, for our example, Alice, wants to lease a car from **GoodCar** but does not have or want to pay for the car in full.
+She goes to the **BankCredit** to ask for a loan to pay for the car in full and then repay the loan in monthly installments.
+The bank is a financial institution that lends money to people, but to do so, the bank needs to ensure that borrowers meet the terms and conditions.
+Therefore, the bank infrastructure needs to be prepared to accomplish the following required tasks, validating that Alice is a good prospect to lend money and ensuring she feels comfortable with this transparent process.

-#### General Information of the leasing
+#### General Information of the Leasing

 Alice Information: